christopher-noble/ClimateCast/README.md

 - **Responsive Design:** Built with Tailwind UI components for a mobile-responsive layout.
 - **Iconography:** Uses weather icons from WeatherAPI.com and FontAwesome for enhanced UI.
 - **Comprehensive Testing:** Includes Jest for unit testing and Cypress for end-to-end testing.
+- **Automatic Data Caching:** Leveraging Next.js's built-in data caching, ClimateCast automatically caches the returned values of fetch in the Data Cache on the server.
+This optimization enhances performance and user experience by reducing load times for frequently accessed weather data.

 ## Tech Stack